-In an effort to ensure a safe and secure environment in which to live, work and study, the Lincoln University Police Department is committed to informing the members of the Lincoln University community about the functions and various safety and security programs of the department.
-The Lincoln University Police Department conducts presentations at each session of Freshmen Orientation.
-These sessions cover the purpose of the department, its organizational structure and authority, the types of crimes on campus, how to avoid becoming a victim of crime and what to do if an individual becomes a victim.
+To ensure a safe and secure environment in which to live, work and study, the Lincoln University Police Department is committed to informing the members of the Lincoln University community about the functions and various safety and security programs of the department.
+The Lincoln University Police Department conducts presentations at each session of New Student Orientation.
+These sessions cover the purpose of the department, its organizational structure and authority, the types of crimes on campus, how to avoid becoming a victim of crime, active shooter training, and what to do if you are a victim.
 Statistics are provided from the annual security report.
 In addition to addressing issues with students, sessions are also conducted with parents of the incoming students.
-A variety of security tips and other links of interest are also posted on the department website.